What No One Tells You About a Destination Wedding in Riviera Maya

 Hair and Makeup

-Hair and makeup is one of the first upgrades most couples add — and for good reason.
+Hair and makeup is one of the first upgrades most couples add — and it’s easy to understand why.
 The base package offered by most resorts includes very basic beauty services, often through their spa team.
 Many brides planning a Riviera Maya or Tulum destination wedding choose to bring in an independent bridal hair and makeup artist experienced with tropical climates, humidity, beach ceremonies, and professional photography lighting.

 Tip: Always schedule a trial.
 A trial is not just about the look — it’s about knowing exactly how your hair and makeup will hold up in the heat and on camera.